-2016 FACTOR Juried Sound Recording recipient Emma Cook combines a powerful and haunting voice reminiscent of Sarah McLachan with the song stylings of Feist, Jenn Grant or Hannah Georgeas.
+2016 FACTOR Juried Sound Recording recipient Emma Cook combines a powerful and haunting voice reminiscent of Sarah McLachlan with the song stylings of Feist or Jenn Grant.
 She also knows what it means to struggle.
-The Toronto indie-folk singer was well on her way to making a name for herself before a falling tree branch caused a serious head injury and forced her to take a hiatus from music to focus on recovery.
+The Toronto indie-pop singer was well on her way to making a name for herself before a falling tree branch caused a serious head injury and forced her to take a hiatus from music to focus on recovery.
 After a three year battle with Post-Concussive Syndrome, Emma drew 2016 to a close with the release of her third album ‘Same Old Song, produced by Mitch Girio (Emma-Lee’s Never Just a Dream).
 The cover of Same Old Song shows a single tree branch, an ode to the artists ongoing fight to recover from her injuries and the power of music to get us through the hardest of times.
 Same Old Song debuted at #3 on the folk charts in Edmonton and landed Emma a synch licensing deal with Community Tree Music in Vancouver.

 Before her injury, Emma had logged over 100 shows across Canada, the US and the UK and had official showcases at NXNE, CMW & Indie Week.
 She was a 2008 Toronto Independent Music Awards nominee and received an Ontario Arts Council grant to record her second album “Hit & Run.”
 Written and co-produced by Emma, both of her albums have garnered fantastic reviews and sought the attention of campus radio, CBC and the Verge on XM Satellite Radio.
 The Ontario Arts Council again backed the young artist, awarding her an International touring grant which took her from Toronto down to Mississippi and back in Feb and March 2009, with stops at SXSW, and NYC’s famed Bitter End.

 In early 2016 Emma began writing songs again.
-“They just started pouring out of me” she said, “I am channeling all of the loss and frustration, all of the pain and hardship of the last few years.”
-Thanks to a recent FACTOR grant, Emma will be going into the studio in Feb 2017 with producer Dean Drouillard (Royal Wood) to record her fourth studio album Living Proof.
+“They just started pouring out of me” she said, “I was channeling all of the loss and frustration, all of the pain and hardship of the last few years.”
+Thanks to a highly competitive FACTOR grant, Emma has just finished recording her fourth studio album LIVING PROOF with producer Dean Drouillard (Royal Wood).
+Look for the first single “I Will Stay” in early November, coinciding with her official showcase at Toronto’s Indie Week.
+Emma will be hitting the road in 2018 to promote her new record.